Choosing a care home

 They offer different levels of care to suit your needs.
 This includes general personal care, nursing care, dementia or specialist care.

 Care homes can be either commercial businesses or not for profit organisations.
 They may be commissioned by Newcastle City Council.
-They are registered and inspected by the Care Quality Commission.
+They are registered and inspected by the Care Quality Commission (CQC).

 Commissioned services